 Secret White House presidential recordings from one of our nation's most tumultuous years

-The year 1968 began with the capture of the USS Pueblo and its crew by North Korea and the Tet offensive in Vietnam.
-It continued with President Lyndon Johnson's dramatic decision not to run for reelection, the assassinations of Martin Luther King Jr. and Robert Kennedy, riots at the 1968 Democratic National Convention, and the election of Richard Nixon.
+The year 1968 began with the capture of the USS Pueblo by North Korea and the Tet offensive in Vietnam.
+It continued with President Johnson's decision not to run for reelection, the assassinations of Martin Luther King Jr. and Robert Kennedy, riots at the 1968 Democratic National Convention, and the election of Richard Nixon.

-Through it all, Johnson's secret White House recordings capture the thoughts, mood, tactics, and decisions of the man in the Oval Office.
-During the 50th anniversary of this eventful year, the Miller Center's Presidential Recordings Program will provide excerpts of Johnson’s recordings, along with transcripts and commentary by month and date.
-The full annotated collection of 1968 recordings will be released through this year by the University of Virginia Press’s Rotunda imprint.
+During the 50th anniversary of this eventful year, the Miller Center's Presidential Recordings Program is providing excerpts of Johnson’s secret White House recordings, along with transcripts and commentary by month and date.
+The full annotated collection of 1968 recordings will be released through this year by the University of Virginia Press’ Rotunda imprint.

 Navigate by month

 President Johnson started off his year dealing with the crash of a plane carrying nuclear weapons, the siege at Khe Sanh, the Pueblo Affair, and the Tet offensive in Vietnam.

 Secret White House recordings reveal a year quickly unravelling for President Johnson, who begins the month expressing deep frustration with the press.